abhirup-m/presentations/HKModel-Typst/main.typ

 These can therefore propagate with _long lifetimes_.
 ]

+= Is This A Realistic Model of Interacting Electrons?

+== Is The Model Stable Under Perturbations?

 = Summary of Main Ideas

 == Summary of Main Ideas

 = Avenues for Futher Investigation